-The University of Saskatchewan College of Law is pleased to announce the new Certificate in Common Law in French (CCLF), which is being launched through a partnership with the University of Ottawa Faculty of Law.
+The University of Saskatchewan College of Law is pleased to offer the Certification in common law in French - Certification de common law en français (CCLF) through a partnership with the University of Ottawa Faculty of Law.

-The CCLF will allow incoming students with competencies in French the unique opportunity to obtain a Certificate in French Common Law from the University of Ottawa during the completion of the three year University of Saskatchewan J.D.
-Program.
+The CCLF will allow incoming students with competencies in French the unique opportunity to obtain a certification in common law in French from the University of Ottawa during the completion of the three year University of Saskatchewan JD program.